rtshkmr/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
-The user then decides to execute the command `list`.
-Commands that do not modify the address book, such as `list`, will usually not call `Model#commitTbmManager()`, `Model#undoTbmManager()` or `Model#redoTbmManager()`.
+The user then decides to execute the command `client list`.
+Commands that do not modify `TbmManager`, such as `client list`, will usually not call `Model#commitTbmManager()`, `Model#undoTbmManager()` or `Model#redoTbmManager()`.
 Thus, the `tbmManagerStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitTbmManager()`.
 Since the `currentStatePointer` is not pointing at the end of the `tbmManagerStateList`, all address book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
+Reason: It no longer makes sense to redo the `client add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)